-Beginning in 2014 with the first generation of heterogeneous processors based on the architecture of the APU codenamed “Kaveri”, AMD will begin designating the number of Compute Cores in the following manner.
+Beginning with the first generation of heterogeneous processors (based on the architecture of the APU and released in 2014), AMD is designating the number of Compute Cores in the following manner:

 AMD A10-7850K APU with AMD Radeon™ R7 graphics